 Will I receive a new deed with just my name on it?

 A. Bring in a certified death certificate along with the appropriate recording fees for us to record it.
 This will show that the deceased person no longer has an interest in the property.
-You will not receive a new deed, we are only a recording office.
+You will not receive a new deed, we are a recording office, and do not draft documents.
 Your original deed is still the deed to your property.